Deploy Lamp in Kubernetes with using Helm.

 Verify the installation:

 When you create a YAML file for a LoadBalancer, it will automatically configure a new load balancer in the NeevCloud Panel.
+To verify the load balancer navigate to the neevcloud dashboard and select the networking section to click the Load Balancer.

 This section provides an overview of the pools that have been added.

-Open your browser and execute these commands.
+Open your browser and verify the service is running.

 http://External_IP